yetanalytics/lrsql/doc/startup.md

 #### 3. Configuration Variables
 Create initial configuration variables.
 Config vars can be set by creating and editing the file `config/lrsql.json` in your SQL LRS directory, or alternatively as environment variables; to start off with the following should be set:
 - `adminUserDefault` and `adminPassDefault` MUST be set in order to create an initial admin account.
 Otherwise you will not be able to use the LRS.
-These are temporary credentials we will use to log in the very first time.
+These are temporary credentials that you will use to log in the very first time.
 - `httpHost` should be set to the domain you are running your webserver on if you are allowing network access (by default it is `0.0.0.0` for localhost); likewise for `httpPort` and `httpsPort` (which by default are `8080` and `8443`, respectively).
 - Likewise, `authorityUrl` should be set to a custom domain in order to uniquely identify Statements inserted into your LRS.
 - If you are running PostgreSQL, you should set `dbHost`, `dbUser`, and `dbPassword` to the appropriate PostgreSQL system, as well as `dbProperties` if needed.